MAC Commonwealth Conference: Sports

 The MAC Commonwealth sponsors intercollegiate athletic competition in men's baseball, men's and women's basketball, women's field hockey, men's golf, men's and women's soccer, women's softball, men's and women's tennis, and women's volleyball.
-In addition, members also compete in the Middle Atlantic Conference in men's and women's cross country, men's football, men's and women's ice hockey, (Note: While officially sponsoring ice hockey, the larger MAC does not conduct a conference tournament; all MAC ice hockey schools compete in the single-sport United Collegiate Hockey Conference for that league's automatic bids to the NCAA Division III men's and women's tournaments.
+In addition, members also compete in the Middle Atlantic Conference in men's and women's cross country, women's flag football, men's football, men's and women's ice hockey, (Note: While officially sponsoring ice hockey, the larger MAC does not conduct a conference tournament; all MAC ice hockey schools compete in the single-sport United Collegiate Hockey Conference for that league's automatic bids to the NCAA Division III men's and women's tournaments.
 The MAC uses regular-season results of UCHC games involving MAC members to extrapolate a conference champion.
-The relationship between the MAC and UCHC is similar to that in Division I between the Ivy League and ECAC Hockey.) men's and women's lacrosse, men's and women's swimming, men's and women's indoor and outdoor track and field, men's volleyball, and men's wrestling.
+The relationship between the MAC and UCHC is similar to that in Division I between the Ivy League and ECAC Hockey.) men's and women's lacrosse, men's and women's swimming, men's and women's indoor and outdoor track and field, men's volleyball, and men's and women's wrestling.